 Option two: widen the lens inside Michigan.
 Junxion places steady procedural volume across the state, just in different rooms.
 The travel healthcare jobs in Michigan guide shows the full spread of what we staff here.

 Option three: widen the lens geographically.
-If Michigan is a preference rather than a requirement, the jobs board covers every state we serve, and endo postings elsewhere are just as visible there.
+If Michigan is a preference rather than a requirement, the jobs board covers every state we serve, and each specialty we staff shows up there the same way, state by state.
 Some travelers pair a Michigan wish with an Indiana or Wisconsin backup and take whichever opens first, which is a perfectly sensible way to run any travel search.

 Where Junxion’s Michigan Volume Actually Is